How to Find the Perfect Toy for A Dachshund

 My Choice for IQ Dog Toys is the Bob-A-Lot (from Amazon).

 This is an interactive treat or food dispensing toy that keeps my dogs busy for a very long time.
 It’s so much fun to watch your doxie interact with this neat toy.
-You can watch my YouTube video of Eko (pictured below) playing with his Bob-A-Lot Toy Here.
+Watch my YouTube video of Eko playing with his Bob-A-Lot toy.

 Related Post: How To Stop Dachshund Behavior Problems